gautiercuquemelle/ArduinoCyanoTimer/README.md

 ### Schema :
 Available here : https://wokwi.com/projects/354364770938972161<br>
 - It is a simplified version (no capacitor) : capacitors are used to limit bounce effect on push buttons, and are placed between the +VCC and the digital pin
-- The code is not guaranteed to be up to date (use code in github to be sure)
+- The code shown on this site is not guaranteed to be up to date (use code in github to be sure)
 - You can add LEDs to have a visual feedback of the relay commands.
 Simply connect a resistor and a LED between to the output pin and the +VCC

 ### FAQ<br><br>